Linguistic discrimination: Black Americans

 For example, a black American who uses a typical AAVE sentence such as "He be comin' in every day and sayin' he ain't done nothing" may be judged as having a deficient command of grammar, whereas, in fact, such a sentence is constructed based on a complex grammar which is different from that of standard English, not a degenerate form of it.
 A listener may misjudge the user of such a sentence to be unintellectual or uneducated.
 The speaker may be intellectually capable, educated, and proficient in standard English, but chose to say the sentence in AAVE for social and sociolinguistic reasons such as the intended audience of the sentence, a phenomenon known as code switching.
+Currently, AAVE is unique and organized enough to be a new language that derives from English but becomes its own new language.
+It shares many similar characteristics with standard English, but it has its own complexity with African American culture and history.
+Nonetheless, AAVE is only used in non-formal situations.
+It is not uncommon for AAVE speakers to speak in formal and standard English under formal situations.

+Reports have shown that black workers who sound more "black" earn on average 12% less than their peers (data in 2009).
+In education, students who speak in AAVE are educated by their teachers that AAVE is not proper or is not correct.
+According to a survey, when a person speaks in AAVE, listeners tend to believe that the speaker is an African American from North America and is more related to adjectives such as poor, uneducated, and unintelligent.
+By merely sounding like black, a person may be assumed to be in certain image.

+Furthermore, the legal system in the United States has been found to produce worse outcomes for speakers of AAVE.
+Court reporters are less accurate at transcribing black speakers, and judges can misinterpret the meaning of black speech in cases.

 Hispanic Americans and linguicism

 Another form of linguicism is evidenced by the following: in some parts of the United States, a person who has a strong Spanish accent and uses only simple English words may be thought of as poor, poorly educated, and possibly an undocumented immigrant.
 However, if the same person has a diluted accent or no noticeable accent at all and can use a myriad of words in complex sentences, they are likely to be perceived as more successful, better educated, and a "legitimate citizen".
 Accent has two parts, the speaker and the listener.
 Thus, some people may perceive an accent as strong because they are not used to hearing them and the emphasis is on an unexpected syllable or as soft and imperceptible.
 The bias and discrimination that ensues is tied to the difficulty the listener has in understanding that accent.
 The fact that the person uses a very broad vocabulary creates even more cognitive dissonance on the part of the listener who will immediately think of the speaker as either undocumented, poor, uneducated or even insulting to their intelligence.